fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ]
 ```

 Lets pause for a moment and examine how _map_ works.

-If the following code is added e.g to the end of the file
+If the following code is added e.g. to the end of the file

 ```js
 const result = notes.map(note => note.id)
 console.log(result)
 ```

 <i>[1, 2, 3]</i>  will be printed to the console.
  _Map_ always creates a new array, elements of which have been created from the elements of the original array by <i>mapping</i> using the function given as a parameter to the map method.

 The function is

 ```js
 note => note.id
 ```

 Which is an arrow function written in a compact form.
 The full form would be: